jjdenis/eve-restangular-demo/README.md

     IF_MATCH = False

-...I got Delete to work, but concurrency control gets disabled (the etag are not used by Eve)
+...I got Delete to work, but concurrency control gets disabled (the Etags are not used by Eve)

-I have to find out why update does'nt work and how to enable ETags in Restangualar.
+I have to find out why Update doesn't work and how to enable ETags in Restangular.

 If you want to run this demo